Yas2020/End2End_MLOps_Pipeline/README.md

   - Outlier detection (Isolation Forest or Z-score/IQR)
   - Input validation and schema enforcement (using Pydantic)
 - Observability & monitoring: Prometheus + Grafana dashboards, alerts rules as code
-- Logging and tracing for latency and pipeline analysis (OpenTelemetry + Jaeger)
+- Logging and tracing for latency and pipeline analysis using OpenTelemetry + Jaeger
 - Automated model rollback via MLflow model registry + Airflow DAGs +  Alerts

 ### ML Pipeline
-ML pipeline is reproduced by DVC and run as an Airflow DAG for maximum flexibility.
+ML pipeline is tracked and reproduced by DVC and runs as an Airflow DAG for maximum flexibility.
 This DAG has the following stages:
 1. **Ingest**
    - Pulls raw dataset from remote and version it
 2. **Preprocessing**